microsoft/OCCT/README.md

 - Office Apps for Windows

 ## Usage
-OCCT is provided in two versions, both can be executed automaed or manually:
-- Script version: This is a easy ready-to-use version of OCCT.
-You just need to download one PowerShell script (OCCT.ps1) to your client and run it on PowerShell.
-- PowerShell module version: This is a PowerShell module with all features provided by OCCT to be used to build your own custom version of OCCT.
+OCCT is built on PowerShell can be executed automated or manually and has been created in two versions - a simple PowerShell script and a PowerShell module.
+The recommended version for must customers is the script version.

-### PowerShell script
+Download the PowerShell script [(`OCCT.ps1`)](https://raw.githubusercontent.com/microsoft/OCCT/main/OCCT.ps1) from this repository.
+In case the tenant already passed migration phase 9 and clients encounter issues with Office apps, the user should run `OCCT.ps1` on the client to reconfigure the client to connect to the new German datacenter regions.

+Windows 10 does not allow running PowerShell scripts by default.
+In order to run script, the local execution policy must be modified.
+To temporary allow executing PowerShell scripts, open PowerShell and run the command:

+`Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`

+Run `OCCT.ps1`, then reset the original state of the execution policy by executing the following command:

+`Set-ExecutionPolicy -ExecutionPolicy Undefined -Scope CurrentUser`

+IT departments or administrators who are responsible for multiple computers should consider deploying the script file to all Windows clients with Office Apps connected to Microsoft Cloud Deutschland prior to the end of phase 9 and prepare the users.

+Either the users execute the script according to the provided instructions after the migration phase 9 is completed, or a scheduled task is created to execute OCCT regularly (e.g. on startup and every 10 minutes).

+If the tenant name is provided to OCCT as a parameter (e.g. `.\OCCT.ps1 -tenant MyTenant`), OCCT will check if the migration phase 9 has been completed for the tenant prior to reconfiguring the client.
+Without this parameter, OCCT will start updating the client configuration without any pre-checks.
+It is recommended to do the pre-check if OCCT should be executed periodically.

+### Summary
 1. Download OCCT.ps1 from this repository.
-2. Copy this file to an affected client computer.
+2. Copy this file to all Windows clients with Office Apps connected to Microsoft Cloud Deutschland.
+3. Script execution
+    - Option 1: Run the script once when migration phase 9 has been completed and your Office Apps are not connected anymore.
-3. Create a scheduled task (e.g. by GPO) to run OCCT regularly (once per hour) or run it manually.
+    - Option 2: Create a scheduled task (e.g. by GPO) to run OCCT regularly.

     Ensure the local execution policy of the client allows PowerShell script executions.

-4. If you provide your tenant name to OCCT.ps1 as an parameter (e.g. `.\OCCT.ps1 -tenant MyTenant`), OCCT will check if the migration phase 9 has been completed for your tenant prior to reconfiguring the client.
-Without this parameter, OCCT will start updating the client configuration without any pre-checks.
-It is recommended to do the pre-check if you plan to run OCCT periodically.
+## Advanced Usage
 ### PowerShell module
+This is a PowerShell module with all features provided by OCCT to be used to build your own custom version.
 1. Download this repository.
 2. Deploy the OCCT module to all client computers: Copy all files and folders to an common PowerShell module folder (e.g. to `%ProgramFiles%\WindowsPowerShell\Modules\OCCT`).
-3. Create a scheduled task (e.g. by GPO or manually) to run OCCT regularly (once per hour).
+3. Create a scheduled task (e.g. by GPO or manually) to run OCCT regularly.
-4. The scheduled task must import the OCCT PowerShell module.
-5. The scheduled task must run the "Start-OCCT -Tenant <tenantname>" command, extended with all additional parameters you want to leverage (see following section).
+4. The scheduled task must run PowerShell and the "Start-OCCT -Tenant <tenantname>" command, extended with all additional parameters you want to leverage (see following section).

 ## Parameters
+The parameters are valid for both versions of OCCT, the simple script file and the PowerShell module.
 | Parameter | Required | Default | Description |
 | :------------- |:-------------| :-----| :-----|
 | Tenant | No | Empty | Name of your tenant.
 If your tenant domain is contoso.onmicrosoft.de, enter contoso only.
 Adding ".onmicrosoft.de" is not supported.
 If provided, OCCT will verify if the tenant cutover (phase 9 completed) is already done before performing any actions.